caplena/knowledge-base/docs/04-01-Import-Data.md

 # Data import options

 Importing data into the Caplena platform is the first step to start a new project.
-After clicking on the "New Project" or "Import Data" button you will be able to choose between three data import options.
+After clicking on the *New Project* or *Import Data* button you will be able to choose between three data import options.

 ![Bildschirmfoto 2021-12-23 um 17.22.31.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/DN2RldFYw80)